This has been taken down, so I moved it here.

 I was fortunate enough to be asked for an interview by Reputation.com.
 I assume this was either due to some clerical error or possibly some under the table bribery I knew nothing about.
-In any case, if you care to read my thoughts about online marketing then you can click here to do so.

 Here are some snippets in case you want to decide if clicking the link is really worth your while.